AikKiat/NoteTaking-Test/README.md

 My first Flutter app, following this tutorial: https://youtube.com/playlist?list=PLzMcBGfZo4-knQWGK2IC49Q_5AnQrFpzv&si=qXRVrjgwKfVQS_Y9

 Users can sign in, post notes to a Homepage, and like the notes.
-These notes and their no. of likes are all stored in a Firebase realtime database, its contents queried everytime upon app startup to fetch and display all existing note objects
+These notes and their no. of likes are all stored in a Firebase realtime database, its contents queried everytime upon app startup to fetch and display all existing note objects.

 ## Video
 https://youtu.be/RshXCbbEMMk